radar MDF (= magnetic-direction-finding system)

-Frank Kooiman developed the Lightning Radar that can be used as single lightning station or in combination with a remote station.
-Lightning radar is an easy and very cheap (40 Euro) homemade system which consists of a power supply, an amplifier circuit, a double frame antenna and a free software.
+Frank Kooiman developed the Lightning Radar that was used as single lightning station or in combination with a remote station.
+Lightning radar was an easy and very cheap (40 Euro) homemade system which consists of a power supply, an amplifier circuit, a double frame antenna and a free software.
+I used this system muntil 2009.

 2. TOA (= time-of-arrival system)